ukparliament/Orchestration/readme.md

 ## Overview ##

-All artefacts are designed for Azure platform.
-Repository consist of [Logic Apps](https://docs.microsoft.com/en-gb/azure/logic-apps/) and [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) that are deployed using combination of [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-walkthrough) and powershell scripts.
+All artefacts are designed for the Azure Platform Repository consisting of [Logic Apps](https://docs.microsoft.com/en-gb/azure/logic-apps/) and [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) that are deployed using combination of [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-walkthrough) and powershell scripts.

 ## Infrastructure ##
 Sets up the platform on which **Functions** and **LogicApps** operate.
 This is deployed from **Infrasture**, setting up: